PATIENT PROFILES OF RABIES PREVENTION

 Treatment scenario for this teen weighing 89 lb/40.4 kg:

 Rabies PEP was administered based on the patient’s age and weight.
-The full dose of HRIG (5.4 mL) was administered carefully around all detectable wounds.
+The full dose of HRIG (5.4 mL) was administered carefully into and around all detectable wounds.
 A rabies vaccine was then injected intramuscularly into the deltoid muscle.

 Weight: 89 lb/40.4 kg